pearcej/cpp4python/_sources/Java4Python/cppdatatypes.rst

     Used to iterate through a sequence of numbers.
 This is most similar to for ``i in range()``, except the syntax is different.

-Here is the Java code needed to write the exact same program:
+Here is the C++ code needed to write the exact same program:

 .. activecode:: histojava
     :language: java